Internalist vs. Externalist Conceptions of Epistemic Justification

-Whenever one has a justified belief that p can become aware by reflection that some item j makes up all of one s justification for p.
+Whenever one has a justified belief that p one can become aware by reflection that some item j makes up all of one's justification for p.

 With strong AJI as just given, the item j might be a single justifier, perhaps a single previously justified belief; or it might be a complex, taking any number of contributing justifiers as elements, as would be the case with a complex of many previously justified beliefs making up one's evidence for p.
 What is to be stressed is that in both weak and strong AJI as here defined, ability to access all of the justifiers is required; this is a demand for accessibility of the complete justification basis, we might say, on a par with the earlier discussion of a complete knowledge basis.
 These are, then, complete justifier accounts of weak and strong AKI.